Fighter kite: Bridle, tuning and flight

-Left and right tracking are adjusted by either placing weight on the tip of a wing, or by weakening the bow on the side that the flier wants the kite to track towards.
-The design of the kite plays a role in the tendency for the kite to spin and pull, and how much wind the kite can handle.
+Left and right tracking are adjusted by either placing weight on the tip of a wing or weakening the bow on the side that the flier wants the kite to track towards.
+The design of the kite plays a role in the kite's tendency to spin and pull, and how much wind the kite can handle.
 Bridling and tuning are only effective when the kite chosen is able to handle the amount of wind that it is being flown in.
 If the wind is so strong that the spine and bow are severely distorted, no amount of bridle tuning will help with making the kite controllable.
 A crude method of making a kite flyable in over-strong wind, used in India where the kites are cheap and regarded as disposable, is to burn small holes in the flying surface, typically using a cigarette.

 When the kite is flown with the line taut, the kite is deformed by the wind pressure, giving it a degree of stability.
 When the line tension is reduced, either by letting out more line or by the flyer moving into wind, the kite will begin to become unstable and begin to rock from side to side, or in extreme cases even spin.
 By reapplying tension at the right moment, the kite will move in the direction that the flyer requires.

-Although a spool that allows rapid winding and release of line is used, often the flyer will fly the kite by holding the line instead of the spool, with one or more assistants to help manage the slack line between the flyer and the spool.
+Although a spool that allows rapid winding and release of line is used, the flyer will often fly the kite by holding the line instead of the spool, with one or more assistants to help manage the slack line between the flyer and the spool.

 Kite fighting

-Many of these kites are flown with a typically very sharp, abrasive coated line (manja).
-Most are flown with a set length of this at the kite end.
-To avoid getting hand injuries ordinary string (sadda) is used for the ground end.
-Some lines have thin blades attached to the tail, line, or kite.
 Competition rules vary by region.
-Two or more contestants fly their kites.
-The person who cuts the opponent's line wins the fight.
-In multiple kite matches, the person with the last kite in the air is the winner.
+Broadly speaking, two or more contestants fly their kites, and the person who cuts the opponent's line wins the fight.
+In multiple-kite matches, the person with the last kite in the air is the winner.

-The two most common types of cutting are done with abrasive coated line - release cutting or pull cutting.
+The two most common types of cutting are release cutting or pull cutting, both achieves with abrasive thread.
 To release cut, once lines are in contact, both parties reel out their lines until one is cut.
 In pull cutting, the flier quickly pulls in the line.
 Winning factors include the skill of the kite flyer, size of the kite, its speed, agility and durability, the quality of the line, its sharpness, the quality and size of the spool, the spool mechanism, initial contact and wind conditions.